Location: Memorial Drive, Moura, QLD

 Over the lifespan of the Dawson mine, a total of 36 lives have been lost from three separate incidents.
 The first occurrence in 1975 saw 13 miners die, the second in 1986 saw 13 miners lose their lives, and the last tragedy, occurring in 1994, claimed the lives of 11 miners.
 Over the course of this mine’s lifespan, some of these tragic events lead to abandoning the recovery attempts for the bodies and the mine being sealed at the surface.

-Getting there: From Moura, heading North East along the Dawson Highway towards the township of Banana, take a right at Three Chain Road, and then a left at Memorial Drive.
+Getting there: From Moura, heading North East along the Dawson Highway towards the township of Banana, take a right at Three Chain Road, then follow the signs to the Viewing Platform.